RGreinacher/SleepServer/README.md

 - [platform](https://docs.python.org/3/library/platform.html)
 - [pprint](https://docs.python.org/3/library/pprint.html)

-Now just run the server with default parameters (not a daemon, port 4444).
+Run the server with default parameters (not a daemon, port 4444).
 You won't need administration privileges to run SleepServer until you change the port number to under 1024:

 	python3 sleepServer.py